tldr-pages/tldr/pages/linux/libreoffice.md

 `libreoffice --cat {{path/to/file1 path/to/file2 ...}}`

-- Print files to a specific printer:
+- Print files using a specific printer:

 `libreoffice --pt {{printer_name}} {{path/to/file1 path/to/file2 ...}}`